-The purpose of this policy is to set the standards by which various grant-funded programs are monitored by the Community Development and Housing Department.
-CDHD is the lead agency for development and implementation of the Community Development Consolidated Plan, and as such is responsible for monitoring the following programs: Community Development Block Grant (CDBG), HOME Investment Partnership (HOME), Emergency Solutions Grant (ESG), Housing Opportunities for Persons with Aids (HOPWA), Continuum of Care (CoC) and the Neighborhood Stabilization Program.
+The purpose of this policy is to set the standards by which various grant-funded programs from the U.S. Department of Housing and Urban Development are monitored by the Community Development Department (CDD).
+CDD is the lead agency for development and implementation of the Consolidated Plan and administers competitive grants to assist the homeless.
+As such, CDD is responsible for monitoring the following programs: Community Development Block Grant (CDBG), HOME Investment Partnership (HOME), Emergency Solutions Grant (ESG), Disaster Recovery (DR), and Continuum of Care (CoC) grants.